• Arrive 1.5 hours before your scheduled domestic flight and 2 hours before an international flight.

 Q: What do I do if I need help with my luggage?

-A: Some airlines offer skycap check-in curbside on the departure (upper) level roadway during peak travel periods and skycap assistance in bag claim.
+A: Some airlines offer skycap check-in curbside on the departure (upper) level roadway during peak travel periods.
 In addition, luggage carts are available for rent in the garage, lower-level curb areas and in the terminal.
 However, please remember that the Transportation Security Administration (TSA) requires curbside vehicles to be attended at all times for security reasons.
 Failure to do so may result in fines and towing.

 Q: How early should I arrive prior to my flight?